sermons/found-fall/slides/slides.md

   1. *Grace* for All

 ---
-## The Redeemer’s Threefold Office
+## The Redeemer’s Three-fold Office
 1. **Prophet**:
   The Lord your God will raise up for you a *prophet* like me, ... you shall *listen* to him